cdhanna/docs.monogame.github.io/articles/tutorials/advanced/2d_shaders/03_the_material_class/index.md

 In this chapter, we will create a small wrapper class, called the `Material`, that will handle shader parameters, hot-reload, and serve as a baseline for future additions.

+If you're following along with code, here is the code from the end of the [previous chapter](https://github.com/MonoGame/MonoGame.Samples/tree/3.8.4/Tutorials/2dShaders/src/02-Hot-Reload-System/).

 ## The Material Class

 A `Material` represents a compiled `Effect` _and_ the runtime configuration for the `Effect`.
 For example, the `_grayscaleEffect` shader has a single property called `Saturation`, and the _value_ of that property is essential to the existence of the `_grayscaleEffect`.
 We will create a class called `Material` that manages all of our shader related metadata.